 Yes, the Blen Dor Store ships to customers all over the world.

-Australia, Belgium, Bulgaria, Canada, Chile, China, Costa Rica, Estonia, Finland, France, Germany, Greenland, Iceland, Ireland, Israel, Itlay, Japan, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Russia, Slovakia, South Africa, Spain, Sweden, Switzerland, UK, and Uruguay.
+Australia, Belgium, Brazil, Bulgaria, Canada, Chile, China, Costa Rica, Czech, Denmark, Estonia, Finland, France, Germany, Greenland, Iceland, Ireland, Israel, Itlay, Japan, Latvia, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, Slovakia, South Africa, Spain, Sweden, Switzerland, Thailand, UK, and Uruguay.

 Anywhere there is a 99/04 Jeep Grand Cherokee!

-Depending of which delivery service you have chosen, it will take between 3 – 6 days for US destinations.
+Depending of which delivery service, the expected delivery time is between 3 – 6 days for US destinations.

-All other countries could take between 6 – 14 days and possibly more.
+All other countries the expected delivery time, could take between 6 – 14 days and possibly more.

 Yes, for orders shipped to non-US destinations, import duties and/or taxes may be imposed by your local government on shipments from outside your country.
 These charges are separate from the Blen Dor Store charges and are beyond the control or ability to predict.
 These charges (if any) are made payable to your government.